openstack/neutron/doc/source/contributor/policies/gate-failure-triage.rst

    logstash.
 4. On logstash, search for occurrences of this error message, and try to identify the root cause for the failure (see below).
-5. File a bug for this failure, and push an `Elastic Recheck Query <http://docs.openstack.org/developer/neutron/policies/gate-failure-triage.html#filing-an-elastic-recheck-query>`_ for it.
+5. File a bug for this failure, and push an :ref:`Elastic Recheck Query <elastic-recheck-query>` for it.
 6. If you are confident with the area of this bug, and you have time, assign it to yourself; otherwise look for an assignee or talk to the Neutron's bug czar to find an assignee.